Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformally superintegrable potentials

 \subsection{The conformal scale function}

-As we have just seen, the trace $t_i$ of the principal structure tensor is the differential of a function $t$.
-We thus obtain the following transformation rule under conformal changes of the Hamiltonian, which is an immediate consequence of Lemma~\ref{la:transformation.dt}.
+As we have just seen, the trace $t_i$ of the primary structure tensor is the differential of a function $t$.
+We thus obtain the following transformation rule under conformal changes of the Hamiltonian, which is an immediate consequence of~\eqref{eqn:trafo.t.i}.

-\begin{lemma} Under a conformal change of the superintegrable system, say $H\to\Omega^{-2}H$, the function $t$ transforms as
+\begin{lemma} Under a conformal change of the superintegrable system, say $H\mapsto\Omega^{-2}H$, $\Omega>0$, the function $t$ transforms as